Easter Fun Afloat – Cruise our Cornish Coast

-Shake off the winter blues and get yourself out on the water again!
-Early spring is one of the most delightful seasons in Cornwall and there can be no better way to celebrate the Easter holiday than at sea.
+Time to shake off the winter blues and get yourself out on the water again!
+Early spring is one of the most delightful seasons in Cornwall and there can be no better way to celebrate our Easter holiday than at sea.

 The county is very much home for Bessie Ellen, having worked in and out of Cornish ports over most of her working life.
 Nikki the skipper grew up here and knows the coasts and harbours well, so she is able to choose all the best spots for your sailing break.
 Become involved as much as you like with the sailing by taking the wheel, navigating or hauling the ropes.
 Alternatively, just sit back, relax and soak in the experience of a traditional wooden ship under sail keeping eyes peeled for dolphins, a host of sea birds and even the odd whale!
 No experience is necessary as the ship has a fully trained crew who are on hand and keen to teach newcomers.

-Basking sharks are moving toward the plankton rich coasts of the Westcountry and if lucky, you catch sight of them them zigzagging through the water as they feed.
+If the weather is warm then look out for Basking sharks as they move in from the ocean to the plankton rich coasts of the Westcountry.
+If luck is with you, catch sight of them them zigzagging through the water as they feed.
 Noticeable by a large, dark triangular dorsal fin the shark filter feeds with open gills, filtering up to 2ooo tons of water per hour to gather the zooplankton and small fish.

 How to get there: